rgscherf/csc-412-group5/Bias and Decision Support Systems/Current Decision Support Systems for Mitigating Bias.md

 ## Addressing Cognitive Biases in Augmented Business Decision Systems
 ### Thomas Baudel, Manon Verbockhaven, Guillaume Roy, Victoire Cousergue, Rida Laarach
 https://doi.org/10.48550/arXiv.2009.08127
-- How do algorithmic decision aids introduced in business decision processes affect task performance?
+- How do algorithmic decision aids introduced in business decision processes affect task performance? #practitioner-contexts
 - Experiment to evaluate the effectiveness of presentation variants in reducing complacency bias.
 Results: found that optional presentation increases subjects' resistance to wrong recommendations.
 - "In the longer run, we envision that decision aids will be generalized in business decision systems, provided they are instrumented with tooling that continuously assesses their relevance and performance so as to mitigate risks while improving the productivity and quality of decision-making."